 Return Amount The "Return Amount" for a Remittance Date is the aggregate Tranche Write-down Amounts, if any, allocated to reduce the Class Principal Balance of each applicable outstanding Class of Notes on the related Payment Date (without regard to any exchanges of Exchangeable Notes for any RCR Notes).
 The rights of the Holders will be subordinate to Fannie Mae's right to receive Return Amounts for so long as the Notes remain outstanding.
 Return Reimbursement Amount Fannie Mae will be obligated to pay to the Issuer a "Return Reimbursement Amount" for any Remittance Date in an amount equal to the aggregate Tranche Write-up Amounts, if any, allocated to increase the Class Principal Balance of each applicable outstanding Class of Notes on the related Payment Date (without regard to any exchanges of Exchangeable Notes for any RCR Notes).
 Capital Contribution Agreement Simultaneously with the issuance of the Notes, Fannie Mae, the Issuer and the Indenture Trustee will enter into a Capital Contribution Agreement (the "Capital Contribution Agreement").
 Under the Capital Contribution Agreement, Fannie Mae will, on each Remittance Date, pay to the Issuer an amount equal to the Capital Contribution Amount for such Remittance Date.
 Upon confirmation from each engaged NRSRO that the ratings on the applicable Notes will not be downgraded or withdrawn as a result, Fannie Mae may assign its obligation to a third party, in which case the assignee will pay to the Issuer an amount equal to the Capital Contribution Amount for such Remittance Date.
 The Capital Contribution Amount is intended to afford limited protection to Noteholders in the event that investment earnings on Eligible Investments are insufficient to pay interest for any Payment Date or in the event of losses in respect of liquidations of Eligible Investments.
 See "The Agreements - The Capital Contribution Agreement."
 The Capital Contribution Agreement is subject to termination following the occurrence of a CAA Early Termination Date under the Collateral Administration Agreement.
-Securities Account Control Agreement On the Closing Date, the Issuer will enter into the Securities Account Control Agreement with the Custodian, the Indenture Trustee and Wells Fargo Bank, N.A., as account bank (the "Account Bank").
-Pursuant to the Securities Account Control Agreement, the Account Bank will act as a securities intermediary with respect to the Eligible Investments in the Cash Collateral Account, the Designated Q-REMIC Interests and amounts on deposit in the Note Distribution Account.
+Securities Account Control Agreement On the Closing Date, the Issuer will enter into the Securities Account Control Agreement with the Custodian, the Indenture Trustee and the Administrator.
+Pursuant to the Securities Account Control Agreement, the Custodian will act as securities intermediary for the Designated Q-REMIC Interests Account and the Cash Collateral Account.
+Capital Contribution Amount The Capital Contribution Amount for any Remittance Date is the sum of the SOFR Interest Component investment earnings on Eligible Investments in the Cash Collateral Account during the related Investment Accrual